Jess2110/Python-Chat-Application/README.md

 5. Enter port: 33000
 6. In order to connect multiple clients, launch the terminal and type python client.py
 7. Connect them to localhost at port 33000
+For further queries, please refer the Instructions document.